Too Many Projector Screens? Here's How to Choose the Right One

 Typical price

-Great for medium-sized rooms, offering flexibility in projector placement and reduced shadow interference.
+Useful in medium-sized rooms, offering more flexibility in projector placement while reducing space constraints.

 Bestseller